-GROUND ZERO, NEW YORK CITY – Most of us remember where we were when terrorists rammed jets into the World Trade Center towers 18 years ago.
+GROUND ZERO, New York City – Most of us remember where we were when terrorists rammed jets into the World Trade Center towers 21 years ago.
 More than 3,000 died on 9/11, and the toxins left behind continue to kill many more.

 In the midst of all the suffering, some survivors have found a new walk with God.
 Like Christina and Brian Stanton.
-In her new book – Out of the Shadow of 9/11: an Inspiring Tale of Escape and Transformation – Christina tells all about it.
+In her book, Out of the Shadow of 9/11: an Inspiring Tale of Escape and Transformation, Christina tells all about it.

 'A Bomb Went Off'